 11. It was submitted that the High Court erred in finding the appellants guilty of offences under Section 409 of the Indian Penal Code when the charge framed against them was one under Section 409 read with Section 34 of the Indian Penal Code.
 A charge framed against the accused person, referring to Section 34 is but a convenient form of giving notice to him that the principle of joint liability is sought to be invoked.
 Section 34 does not create an offence; it merely enunciates a principle of joint liability for criminal acts done in furtherance of the common intention of the offenders.
-Conviction of an accused person recorded, relying upon the principle of joint liability, is therefore for the offence committed in furtherance of the common intention and if the reasons for conviction establish that the accused was convicted for an offence committed in furtherance of the common intention of himself and others, a reference in the order recording conviction to Section 34 of the Indian Penal Code may appear to be a surplusage.
+Conviction of an accused person recorded, relying upon the principle of joint liability, is therefore for the offence committed in furtherance of the common intention of himself and others, a reference in the order recording conviction to Section 34 of the Indian Penal Code may appear to be a surplusage.
 The order of the High Court recording the conviction of the appellants for the offence under Section 409 of the Indian Penal Code is therefore not illegal.